vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

-Our goal is to be WCAG 2.1 (and eventually WCAG 2.2) compliant at an AA level for all components.
+Our goal is to be WCAG 2.2 compliant at an AA level for all components.
 Additionally, components are tested in commonly used user agents and with common assistive technology.
 We also aim to support Windows High Contrast mode.
 Based on our testing, almost all components fulfill these goals, with a few [outstanding issues](./#Accessibility?=known-issues).

 Using the Suomi.fi component library does not automatically make your project accessible, but it will hopefully significantly reduce the amount of work you need to do to provice an accessible user experience.
 It is important to read the documentation for each component carefully.